Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 MyDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
 It's source code has 2 parts:
 1. Source code for the classes, structs and functions
-that comprise the core toolkit -- about 3000 LOC.
+that comprise the EngageUI toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.
 We support this toolkit and it's ready for use by developers.
 2. Code for an IDE for producing an EngageUI app (about 7000 LOC).